2014 Kentucky elections

 A general election was held in the U.S. state of Kentucky on November 4, 2014.
 The primary election for all offices was held on May 20, 2014.

 Federal offices

 United States Senate

 Incumbent senator Mitch McConnell won reelection, defeating Democratic challenger Alison Lundergan Grimes.

 United States House of Representatives

 Kentucky has six congressional districts, electing five Republicans and one Democrat.

 State offices

 Kentucky Senate

 The Kentucky Senate consists of 38 members.
 In 2014, half of the chamber (all even-numbered districts) was up for election.
 Republicans maintained their majority, picking up three seats.

 Kentucky House of Representatives

 All 100 seats in the Kentucky House of Representatives were up for election in 2014.
 Democrats maintained their majority, without gaining or losing any seats.

 Kentucky Supreme Court

-Districts of the Supreme Court from 1991 to 2022.

 The Kentucky Supreme Court consists of seven justices elected in non-partisan elections to staggered eight-year terms.
 Districts 1, 2, 4, and 6 were up for election in 2014.